 In the olden days, our video and set-top boxes had a variety of connectors – RCA (Red/Yellow/White), SCART, S-VHS, etc. These days, however, almost all digital video devices (such as DVD players, Blu-ray, streaming devices and others) have an HDMI plug.

-And while, in the past, we only had one or two devices connected to our tellies (such as a VCR and a gaming console), these days each living room might have a whole tower of devices – a streaming device (like the Amazon Fire TV or Roku Stick), a PS4 or XBOX, a soundbar / an amplifier, a Freeview recorder, and the list goes on and on.
+While in the past, we only had one or two devices connected to our tellies (such as a VCR and a gaming console), these days, each living room might have a whole tower of devices – a streaming device (like the Amazon Fire TV or Roku Stick), a PS5 or Xbox, a soundbar / amplifier, a Freeview recorder, and the list goes on and on.

-And yet, some TVs come with a minimal number of HDMI ports.
-Some of the older ones even have just… one.
-So, how would you connect several HDMI-based devices with just one or two ports available on your telly?
+Yet some TVs have a minimal number of HDMI ports -some older ones even have just one.
+So, how would you connect several HDMI-based devices with just one or two ports available on your TV?
 An HDMI switch is the answer.

 But how will you switch between these three devices?
 There are three options, depending on the HDMI switcher you buy:

-• Automatic switching: The switcher senses which device is active at the moment (your Fire TV is sending a video signal, for example), so it automatically switches the output on your TV screen to that active device.
-While it sounds convenient, this automatic switching is far from perfect, and the switcher will often get confused with devices that “snatch” the port even when they’re seemingly idle.
+- Automatic switching: The switcher senses which device is active at the moment, so it automatically switches the output on your TV screen to that active device.
+While it sounds convenient, this automatic switching is far from perfect: many devices these days (streaming sticks in particular), don’t actually “turn off” and keep sending a signal even when they’re idle – so the automatic switching won’t be able to “sense” what’s on and what’s off.

 What’s The Difference Between An HDMI Switcher And HDMI Splitter?